Semiotics: Ancient and medieval

+Modern and contemporary

 In the early modern period, John Poinsot (1589–1644) integrated ideas of Thomas Aquinas (1225–1274) to investigate how signs mediate between objective reality and subjective experience.
 The Port-Royal school, another tradition, formulated a mind-based theory of signs.
 It argued that signs consist of two ideas: one for the representing entity and one for the represented entity.
 Gottfried Wilhelm Leibniz (1646–1716) understood signs as visible marks that stand for ideas.
 He saw them as indispensable tools of thought, enabling operations on complex semantic concepts without apprehending them in full.
 John Locke (1632–1704) proposed a general science or doctrine of signs to examine the link between knowledge and representation.
-He distinguished two types of signs: ideas are signs of things, and words are signs of ideas, effectively functioning as signs of signs.
-Christian Wolff (1679–1754) and Johann Heinrich Lambert (1728–1777) both developed theories of signs while focusing on how knowledge depends on sign activity.
+He identified two types of signs: ideas are signs of things, and words are signs of ideas, effectively functioning as signs of signs.
+Christian Wolff (1679–1754) distinguished different types of natural signs based on how they indicate the existence of an entity either in the past, the present, or the future.
+Johann Heinrich Lambert (1728–1777) developed a theory of signs and explored how knowledge depends on sign activity.

 In the late 19th and early 20th centuries, semiotics emerged as a distinct field of inquiry.
 The twin origins of this process lie in the works of the philosopher Charles Sanders Peirce (1839–1914) and the linguist Ferdinand de Saussure (1857–1913), who separately articulated the foundational principles of the discipline.
 Peirce developed a triadic model, understanding signs as relations that can apply to any sign vehicle that is interpreted to stand for something else.
 He distinguished different types of relations between sign vehicle and referent and used this distinction to classify signs as indices, icons, and symbols.
 As a pragmatist, Peirce focused on the effects of sign processes while emphasizing the dynamic nature of meaning.
+(Note: Analyzing language, Peirce also introduced the distinction between types and tokens.
+A type is a general pattern or universal class, whereas a token is an individual instance of a type.
+For example, the word banana encompasses six letter tokens (b, a, n, a, n, and a), which belong to three distinct types (b, a, and n).)
 Charles W. Morris (1901–1979) popularized Peircean semiotics and integrated it with behaviorism.
 He conceptualized syntactics, semantics, and pragmatics as the main branches of the field.